emf-creaf/ecotraj/README.md

 ## Introduction

-Package `ecotraj` is a package providing Ecological Trajectory Analysis (ETA), a framework to assist ecologists in the analysis of temporal changes in ecosystems defined on a chosen multivariate space.
+Package `ecotraj` is a package providing Ecological Trajectory Analysis (ETA), a framework to analyse temporal changes (i.e. dynamics) in ecological entities defined as trajectories on a chosen multivariate space.

 ETA is related to the following publications: